0n0w1c/Foundations/faq.md

 >   mining-drills
 >   offshore-pumps
 >   spidertrons
+>   trees

 &NewLine;
 &NewLine;

 *Entities for which automatic tile placement is runtime selectable:*
+>   belts, underground belts, splitters, and loaders
+>   inserters
 >   small and medium electric poles
->   inserters
->   belts, underground belts, splitters, and loaders

 &NewLine;

-*These entities play a significant role in the tile layering pattern.*
+*The runtime selectable entities play a significant role in the tile layering pattern.*

 &NewLine;